sophiebeard/OIT-Project/README.md

 ### Display an Image on the webpage.

 First I modified the App.js file to return to the basic code.
 I created a Photo1 component and imported this into the App.js file.
 When the application is run it displays Image1.

+### Display each picture with a username.

+A username component was created.
+This was then imported in the the App.js file.
+When the application is run, it displays Image1, with the username.